Married Since: 2011

 From Us to You

 First, some specifics.
-We’re Eric and Lori, and Mr. Inches is our rescued terrier/basset hound mix, and we have been together for over eleven years.
+We’re Eric and Lori, and Mr. Inches is our rescued terrier/basset hound mix and Hot Shot looks like a polar bear but he’s actually a Pyrenees (and a fantastic cuddler!)
+We have been together for over eleven years.
 We got a late start together but have made up for it in every moment since.

 I am going to tell you about my wife, Lori, first.
 She is the impressive one – a pediatric craniofacial and reconstructive surgeon.
 She operates on cleft lips and palates, burns, syndromic malformations, facial paralysis, bear attacks… all sorts of amazing feats on mostly underserved children and a few adults.
 Lori absolutely loves working with children and helping to improve their lives.
 Side note: she also wants to raise goats and make cheese.
 So someday she probably will do that too.

-Mr. Inches, our dog, is a phenom.
-We write about him in a separate section, so I’ll save his magical charm for later reading.
+Mr. Inches and Hot Shot are a huge part of our lives, but is we’ll write about them in a separate section, so I’ll save their magical charm for later reading.

 I, Eric, am a writer – mostly television shows but I’ve dabbled in commercials, video game treatments, book adaptations– whatever I could get to make the rent.
 I mostly write from home which has allowed me to learn to cook, chronicle the adventures of Mr. Inches, and be the best husband I can be to my lovely wife.
 I too like goats, but I’m not so sure about being a farmer.
 You can guess where this will lead (hint: me milking goats in ten years).